ZenMachi/Resume/src/main.typ

     datetime(year:2023, month:9, day:1),
     datetime(year:2024, month:4, day:1),
   )[
-    - Learn the fundamental of Dart and Flutter.
-    - Applied best practices at development process.
+    - Gained foundational expertise in Dart and Flutter, applying best practices throughout the development lifecycle.    - Applied best practices at development process.
-    - Developed Restaurant app to provide user list of recommendation restaurant by implementing Material 3 as friendly user interface, use Http package to fetch data from internet and structured using feature based architecture which improve maintainability.
+    - Developed a restaurant recommendation application using Material 3 for an intuitive user interface, leveraging the Http package for data fetching, and employing a feature-based architecture for improved maintainability.
-    - Achieve into Intermediate level and received 4 certificates related to Multi-Platform Development through Dicoding.
+    - Achieved Intermediate-level certification and received 4 related certificates in Multi-Platform Development through Dicoding.
   ]

   #work-heading(